chevere/docs/architecture/scale/state.md

 The example at [03.Http/00.router-make.php](https://github.com/chevere/examples/blob/master/03.Http/00.router-make.php) creates an state at [03.Http/cache](https://github.com/chevere/examples/tree/master/03.Http/cache), which is used by all the other examples in that scope.

-> 🧔🏾 The exact same state is used to showcase HTTP resolving, Swoole and RoadRunner examples
+> 🧔🏾 The same state is used to showcase HTTP resolving, Swoole and RoadRunner examples